 In addition to superior text positioning, Internet Explorer 9 also features hardware-accelerated text.
 The job of rendering both text and graphics has been pushed off of the central processing unit (CPU) and onto the graphics processing unit (GPU).
 This is accomplished using both DirectWrite and Direct2D—part of the DirectX families of APIs—which enable Internet Explorer 9 to use the underlying hardware through Windows.

 Today's GPUs provide many times the processing power of CPUs.
 The DirectX APIs in use in Internet Explorer 9 tap into the power of the GPU so that web developers and designers do not have to.
 That is, the same standards-based markup used for other browsers will just work faster in Internet Explorer 9.
 Web designers and developers do not have to do anything extra to take advantage of hardware acceleration.
-For demonstrations of text performance, see the Text Size Animated and Text Justification Animated demos on the Internet Explorer Test Drive site.
 To see all the hardware-accelerated speed demonstrations, see the IE Test Drive site map.

 Internet Explorer 9 contains several other new text- and font-related features.
 For instance, you can learn about the new capabilities of the @font-face rule plus support for the Web Open Font Format (WOFF) by reading How to Enhance Your Website's Type Design with CSS3.